ryjo1026/Java-TicTacToe/README.md

 # JavaTicTacToe
-A version of the game TicTacToe made in Java as practice with Graphics and git with eclipse
+A version of the game TicTacToe made in Java.
+I made this to help practice the AWT and Swing graphics libraries in Java.